openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       creation, the :term:`UBOOT_ENTRYPOINT` variable is passed as a command-line parameter to the ``uboot-mkimage`` utility.

+      To pass a 64 bit address for FIT image creation, you will need to set the :term:`FIT_ADDRESS_CELLS` variable too.

    :term:`UBOOT_LOADADDRESS`
       Specifies the load address for the U-Boot image.
 During U-Boot image creation, the :term:`UBOOT_LOADADDRESS` variable is passed as a command-line parameter to the ``uboot-mkimage`` utility.

+      To pass a 64 bit address for FIT image creation, you will need to set the :term:`FIT_ADDRESS_CELLS` variable too.

    :term:`UBOOT_LOCALVERSION`
       Appends a string to the name of the local version of the U-Boot